coderanger/coderanger.net/content/posts/chef-and-vault.md

 While much of this proposal has been aimed accessing Vault data from within Chef recipe code, sometimes Consul Templates might be a better solution for the last mile of templating.
-That said, basically all of the same discussion applies there too.
-The main change would be rather than generating a token for each converge with a relatively short (30-60 minute) TTL we would set the TTL a bit longer and write it to disk for Consul Templates to use when connecting to Vault.
+That said, all the same discussion applies there too.
+The main change would be rather than generating a token for each converge with a short TTL we would set the TTL a bit longer and write it to disk for Consul Templates to use when connecting to Vault.
 The hard problems remain getting that token and attaching the correct Vault policies to it.